dhruvrawat2468/Finance-ai-agent/README.md

 It supports **conversations in multiple Indian languages** and is accessible via a simple chat interface.

 <h3> HOW TO USE?</h3>
-* Type your query in the search box in any preferred language OR Select one from the sample questions *Press enter and keep conversing with the agent as and how you like
+* Type your query in the search box in any preferred language OR Select one from the sample questions<br>
+*Press enter and keep conversing with the agent as and how you like